 USD students and families can choose from various educational programs to ensure a comfortable fit with their child’s learning style.
 We offer programs in Early Intervention, ASL/English Bilingual education, and Listening and Spoken Language.
 We collaborate with Utah school districts and charter schools to provide support to students in all areas of the state.
 The long-term goal of all USD programs is for students to have a quality educational experience that will prepare them for a rich and fulfilling adult life.

 In addition to individually designed instruction based on the Utah Core Curriculum, our students are encouraged to engage in American Sign Language development, Listening and Spoken Language training, daily living skills, vocational skills, assistive and adaptive technology training, Deaf culture, athletics, student government, and computer technology.
 The educational program for each student is custom fit to meet their unique learning needs.

 Our Supported Transition Extension Program (STEP) is a residential program for students ages sixteen through twenty-one that offers comprehensive academic, social, job readiness, college preparation, and life skill instruction designed to prepare students for independent adulthood.

-Feel free to browse the website, then contact us with questions, comments, to request more information, or to visit a campus location near you.
+Feel free to browse the website, contact us with questions and comments, request more information, or visit a campus location near you.
 We are here to offer support, guidance, and expert advice.
-We are your advocates as you navigate through the programs and services that make up your child’s education and we look forward to hearing from you.
+We are your advocates as you navigate through the programs and services that make up your child’s education, and we look forward to hearing from you.